bubroz/clipscribe/docs/INTEGRATION.md

 **Status:** ✅ **CONFIGURED**

-The GCS bucket `clipscribe-artifacts-16459511304` has CORS configured to allow browser-based file uploads.
+The GCS bucket `clipscribe-artifacts-prod` has CORS configured to allow browser-based file uploads.

 **Configuration:**
 - **Origins:** `*` (allows uploads from any domain - appropriate for presigned URLs)